-The therapists at Thriveworks Atlantis have worked with many clients, helping them find treatment for Borderline Personality Disorder.
+The therapists, psychiatrists, and other licensed providers at Thriveworks in Littleton, CO have worked with many clients, helping them find treatment for borderline personality disorder.
 We have seen the difference a holistic and personalized treatment plan can make when an individual has BPD.

 What Is BPD?

-The criteria for diagnosing Borderline Personality Disorder is outline in The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
+The criteria for diagnosing borderline personality disorder is outline in The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
 The DSM-5 categorizes BPD as one of ten personality disorders that can develop.
-Personality disorders are characterized by maladaptive behavior that often undermines an individual’s ability to function well in their person or professional lives.
+Personality disorders are characterized by maladaptive behavior that often undermines an individual’s ability to function well in their personal or professional lives.
 BPD is distinguished from the other personality disorders by how it can cause instability in an individual’s emotions, identity, and relationships.

 “This heart of mine has just two setting: nothing at all or too much.

 What Are the Symptoms of Borderline Personality Disorder?

 The symptoms of BPD can begin as people are in the late-teens to early adulthood years.
 Such symptoms include the following:

 - A deep-seated fear of being forsaken, abandoned, or left behind, and going to great lengths to avoid any kind of separation.

 - A pattern of intense, rocky relationships.
 BPD can cause people to idealize others and then sink into deep disappointment when those unrealistic expectations are not met.

 - Shifting easily and often between different goals, identities, values, and perceptions.